 The Audit and Risk Committee's role includes the review of the financial statements of the club, its financial regulatory returns, relations with and reports from the external and internal auditors, and oversight of the club's risk management and internal controls.
 The main responsibilities are set out in written terms of reference which are available on the club's website.
 During the year the committee gave consideration to the nature and scope of the year-end audit and reviewed the annual report.
 It considered compliance with accounting standards, the independence (taking into consideration the Ethical Standard 2016) and effectiveness of the external auditors, and the scope and extent of non-audit services provided by them.
+The committee will be retendering the external audit work in 2018.

 The committee terms of reference were amended to reflect the recommendations set out in the FRC Guidance on Audit Committees, the Ethical Standard 2016 and legal requirements.
-The committee plans to consider retendering the external audit work in 2018.
 It received a direct report from the external auditor's engagement leader and challenged him on the audit report.
 The committee received a report following an external quality assessment of the Internal Audit function, conducted by Deloitte, which contained a number of recommendations to enhance the function.
-The committee reviewed the integrity and effectiveness of the club's financial controls, the operation and resources of the risk management, compliance and internal audit functions, and the risk management, compliance and internal audit reports.
-The club's principal risks and uncertainties and the effectiveness of the company's risk management and internal controls systems, including whistleblowing arrangements and procedures for detecting fraud and bribery, were reviewed by the committee and the board.
+The committee reviewed the integrity and effectiveness of the club's financial controls, the operation and resources of the risk management, compliance and internal audit functions, and the risk management, compliance and internal audit functions, and the effectiveness of the company's risk management and internal controls systems, including whistleblowing arrangements and procedures for detecting fraud and bribery, were reviewed by the committee and the board.